-Colby’s issue isn’t uncommon.
+Colby’s situation isn’t rare.
 Therapists note that plenty of men aren’t quite so eager to jump into having sex with their pregnant wives, for issues that relate to everything from general worry to basic attraction.
 So what’s a loving husband to do?

 The science is still out on what exactly happens to men’s sex drive during pregnancy.
 Some studies have found that men are actually more attracted to their wives when they’re pregnant.
 Others suggest fears surrounding the safety of the fetus may prevent some men from initiating sex.
 Another study, published in the American Journal of Human Biology, found that expectant fathers experience drops in testosterone — the hormone most closely associated with male sex drive.
 Different couples will go through different experiences.
 Some, like Colby, might just have a harder time barreling through.